Skip to main content

 It includes Tambomachay, Pukapukara, The Temple of the Moon, The Temple of the Monkey, Q’enqo and Saqsaywaman.

-We avoided this cost and had too as much fun playing ninjas.
+We avoided this cost and had too much fun playing ninjas.

 The Sacred Valley:

-Here you can find picturesque towns such as Ollantaytambo, Urubamba and Pisac; each town offering a unique look at Andean life, as well as their own specific Incan ruins and attractions.
-The Sacred Valley covers a mass area, and rightly deserves as much attention as Machu Picchu.
+Here you can find picturesque towns such as Ollantaytambo, Urubamba and Pisac; each town offers a unique look at Andean life, as well as its own specific Incan ruins and attractions.
+The Sacred Valley covers a mass area and rightly deserves as much attention as Machu Picchu.

-Here is our guide to the Sacred Valley that includes our starting point for Machu Picchu, details on the towns and Inca sites we vistied, with a breakdown of transport costs and the route we took for each one – click here.
+Here is our guide to the Sacred Valley that includes our starting point for Machu Picchu, details on the towns and Inca sites we visited, with a breakdown of transport costs and the route we took for each one – click here

 Machu Picchu:

-This one more obvious, we all know about the world famous attraction, but preparing said trip can cause a slight headache or two.
+This one was more obvious, we all know about the world-famous attraction, but preparing for said trip can cause a slight headache or two.

 As always, if you have any feedback let us know and please do share your Cusco adventures with us!